ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

 The content of this chapter is available as a scala file [here.](./lazy-evaluation.scala)

-// load 07-fae.scala before loading this file or copy&paste it here
 ```scala mdoc:invisible
 object Syntax {
   sealed abstract class Exp